db47h/gogl/README.md

   custom C code more complex than it should be).
 - Most of the custom C code is written once, bundled in the generated package.

+There is also the `gl` package from [gomobile].
+It uses Go channels and a worker goroutine that will batch multiple GL calls into a single cgo call.
+While it enables OpenGL calls from any goroutine, there is no explicit control of the batching mechanism and trading cgo calls for channel writes severely impacts
+performance: on an AMD FX6300 a cgo call incurs a 80ns overhead vs. over 400ns for a channel write (and 80ns vs 200ns on an i5 Skylake).

 ## Usage

 ### Installation